 They began with the simplest view you can imagine – the Push Notification view, which was basically implemented as the WebView.
 It did not require building navigation infrastructure, as UI was quite simple.
 Now, push notifications are an integral feature of the Instagram on mobile devices.
 Users can receive push notifications for various activities and events within the app, such as likes, comments, mentions, new followers, direct messages, and other important updates.

 The dev team at Instagram faced a few problems on the way, but they substantially improved developer velocity.

-85% to 99% of code was shared between Android and iOS apps, depending on products.
+Using React Native resulted in 85% to 99% code sharing between Android and iOS apps, depending on products.

 Thus the team was able to deliver the app much faster than they would have with a native solution.